altryne/thursdAI_yearly_recap/Q1_2025_AI_Recap.md

 - **Sesame Conversational AI** - Most human-like voice interactions
 - **HUME Octave** - Emotional TTS understanding
 - **Zonos** - Expressive TTS with voice cloning

+#### 💡 **"Vibe Coding"** - Karpathy Coins a New Era (Feb 2)
+Andrej Karpathy tweeted the term **"Vibe Coding"** on February 2, 2025 (5.2M views), capturing the new paradigm of AI-assisted development where developers describe *what* they want and let AI handle the implementation.
+The term went viral and became shorthand for the shift from traditional coding to conversational, agent-driven software development.
+Windsurf, Cursor, and other AI IDEs embraced the concept.

 ---